 The vibe on Tybee Island is very laid back; it’s a fun beach town and makes a nice spot for family vacations.
 You’ll find plenty of casual restaurants and lots of souvenir shops on the island.
 You’ll also find a plethora of home rentals and hotels.

-Tybee is an approximate 20-minute drive from the Historic District.
+Tybee is an approximate 20 to 30-minute drive from the Historic District.
 On crowded weekends or when an event is taking place, it can sometimes take an hour and a half to get back and forth between the two.

 Pros: You’ll be at the beach!